 Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 In this article, we’re going to let you know all about white German Shepherds.
-We’ll explain their lineage, their personality traits, and how you can care for them so you can know for sure whether or not you want to take the time to care for a dog like this.
+We’ll explain their lineage, their personality traits, and how you can care for them so you can know for sure whether or not you want to get a dog like this.

 Charateristics of White German Shepherds